Your Guide to Fall Planting in Manitoba

 “Autumn is a second spring when every leaf is a flower.”

 After a long, hot summer, the crisp, cool air of fall is often welcome.
 The leaves decorate the landscape in beautiful, warm and fiery hues that seem almost to contradict the chill in the air, creating a sensory samba in our minds.
 While the trees are dropping their leaves and our garden beds are winding down, there’s still plenty of fall planting that can be done here in Manitoba.

 Fall, along with spring, is one of the best times to plant your trees and shrubs.
 While many fear their newly planted arrivals won’t last through the colder weather, the truth is that they appreciate the calm temperatures that won’t stress them out.

-For deciduous trees and shrubs, the best time to plant them is when they have gone dormant.
+For deciduous trees and shrubs, you can plant late into fall, whether the trees are still actively growing or have gone dormant.
 In their state of hibernation, they are less prone to shock than if they are moved around at the peak of their growing season.